 Ben also spent four years working as an assistant to the theatre impresario Sir Cameron Mackintosh, during which time he was closely involved in projects such as the film of the long-running musical Les Miserables, the opening night and anniversary celebrations of the musical Miss Saigon as well as several other shows produced by Cameron Mackintosh Limited.

 In 2013 Ben set up two companies to channel his talents.
-The first, called A Week in the Life, provides an annual musical theatre workshop programme for young hopefuls, giving them a real taste of what it is to be a West End performer in training by introducing them to leading coaches and mentors in the industry and immersing them in a week of taster classes while encouraging them to widen their skillset.
+The first, called A Week in the Life, provides an annual musical theatre workshop programme for young hopefuls, giving them a real taste of what it is to be a performer in training by introducing them to leading coaches and mentors in the theatre industry in the UK and the US and immersing them in a week of taster classes while encouraging them to widen their skillset.

 The second allows Ben to provide theatre consultancy work to a range of clients such as the Royal Academy of Music, Trinity Laban, MESH Theatre Company and The Voice Explained.
 He has worked on the casting team for The Patron’s Lunch held to mark Queen Elizabeth II’s 90th birthday.

 In his spare time Ben is learning sign language.